Create a forecast manually

 2. Let me choose: If this option is selected, the planner can manually select a forecasting method from a dropdown menu.
 This allows planners to apply specific models, such as ARIMA, Holt-Winters, or Moving Averages, based on their preferences or business needs.

 1. Remove outliers: Removing outliers from the data helps create more accurate forecasts by eliminating extreme values that could distort trends.
-However, it can also dampen the accuracy of statistical patterns, primarily if those outliers represent recurring business trends.
+However, it can also undermine the accuracy of statistical patterns, particularly if those outliers reflect recurring business trends.

 1. Selecting ‘Yes’ will remove the outliers caused by temporary events that are unlikely to recur.

-2. Selecting ‘No’ will keep the outliers representing important business events (e.g., seasonal spikes or significant product launches).
+2. Selecting ‘No’ will keep outliers that represent important business events (e.g., seasonal spikes or significant product launches).

-1. Confidence level: You should select the confidence level for your forecast carefully, as it affects the reliability of your predictions.
+1. Confidence level: You should carefully select the confidence level for your forecast, as it affects the reliability of your predictions.

 1. Disaggregation rules: